RevathiVegi/ETL/README.md

-## CSV Extraction, Transformation, and Loading to .csv.
+## CSV Extraction, Transformation, and Loading to .xlsx.
 (Files : Spotify_Youtube.csv ; Output file: Spotify_Youtube.xlsx)
 ### Introduction
 - This code takes a CSV file, performs some data manipulation using pandas, and saves the modified data to an Excel file.
 - Here's a breakdown of the steps: